rudyrigot/nowspeak/README.md

 ### Deploy

-Since NowSpeak requires HTTPS for Google Chrome not to bug you about permissions each time you want to speak, you can host the project on Google App Engine, in order to benefit from a cheap static hosting with HTTPS.
+Since NowSpeak requires HTTPS for Google Chrome not to bug you about permissions each time you want to speak, you can host the project on any cheap solution offering cheap static hosting with HTTPS, such as [Gandi](https://www.gandi.net/).
+Feel free to [get in touch with me](mailto:rudy.rigot@gmail.com) if you need help setting this up.

 ## Contribute